ansys/pysimai/doc/source/user_guide/training.rst

    You are prompted for your credentials.

-  If desired, you can start an instance using a configuration file.
+   If desired, you can create an instance using a configuration file.
 For more information, see :ref:`configuration`.

 #.
 Upload your prediction data by creating a
    :class:`training data<ansys.simai.core.data.training_data.TrainingData>` instance